HandyOSS/HandyMiner-CLI/README.md

 EPIC Thanks to chjj and the entire Handshake Project

-EPIC Thanks to the Handshake Alliance for being a solid team

 EPIC Thanks to Steven McKie for being my mentor/believing in me

 ### PREREQUISITES